Droop quota: Comparison with Hare

-The Hare quota gives more proportional outcomes on average because it is statistically unbiased.
-By contrast, the Droop quota is more biased towards large parties than any other admissible quota.
-As a result, the Droop quota is the quota most likely to produce minority rule by a plurality party, where a party representing less than half of the voters may take majority of seats in a constituency.
-However, the Droop quota has the advantage that any party receiving more than half the votes will receive at least half of all seats.
+According to some, the Hare quota gives more proportional outcomes on average because it is statistically unbiased.

+By contrast, the Droop quota is biased towards large parties.
+Being smaller than Hare, it allows more parties to take two or more seats.
+The Droop quota may allow a party representing less than half of the voters to take a majority of seats.
+However, the Droop quota has the advantage over Hare that any party receiving more than half the votes in a district will receive at least half of the seats in the district, while Hare quota sometimes denies that type of win to the leading party.